 - Has the camper been in contact with a communicable illness (COVID-19, Flu, Chicken Pox, etc.) in the past 72 hours?

 - Has the camper had a fever above 100 degrees in the last 72 hours?

 - Does the camper have symptoms such as coughing, chest congestion, and/or shortness of breath?

-- The anticipated procedure will be to greet the traveling party upon arrival at the Craft Hut area and take their temperature while they are still in their vehicle.
-The above form will be handed to the parent/guardian/responsible adult to complete once safely parked and hand into one of the check-in tables in the Conference Center or defined check-in area for one of the other camps.
+- The anticipated procedure will be to greet the traveling party upon arrival at the Craft Hut area or other designated check-in locations as outlined in their confirmation letter and take their temperature while they are still in their vehicle.
+The above form will be handed to the parent/guardian/responsible adult to complete once safely parked and hand in the completed form at the check-in area.

 - Parents, and others traveling with the camper, may walk with their camper to the cabin porch where they will be greeted by their counselors.
 They are asked not to enter the cabin.